Sylar257/Detect-Parkinsons/README.md

 Incentive: While Parkinson's cannot be cured, **early detection along with proper medication can significantly improve symptoms and quality of life**, making it an important for the medical field.

+## Acknowledgement:

+*A 2017 study by Zham et al. concluded that it is possible to detect Parkinson's by asking the patient to draw a spiral while tracking the speed of pen movement and pressure.*

+Many thanks to Adrian Rosebrock from [PyImage](https://www.pyimagesearch.com/) for OpenCV tutorial

 ## Drawing spirals and waves to detect Parkinson's disease

 ![img](https://www.pyimagesearch.com/wp-content/uploads/2019/04/detect_parkinsons_opencv_drawing.jpg)

-*A 2017 study by Zham et al. concluded that it is possible to detect Parkinson's by asking the patient to draw a spiral while tracking the speed of pen movement and pressure.*

 The important conclusion is that, for Parkinson's patients: